campbeb3/cs361/README.md

 Partner can access Microservice by adding this flip server link to their project: http://flip2.engr.oregonstate.edu:54545/ Alternatively, if parnter wants to add web build to their project, these are the steps I used:

+Step 1: Open VPN connection to OSU (vpn.oregonstate.edu) via Cisco AnyConnect Login (ODIN username & pw).

-Step 1: Log into a OSU flip2 server and navigate to your project folder.
-Follow "Step 0 - Setting Up Node.js" instructions here: https://github.com/osu-cs340-ecampus/nodejs-starter-app
+Step 2: Log into a OSU flip server and navigate to your project folder.

+Step 3: Follow "Step 0 - Setting Up Node.js" instructions here: https://github.com/osu-cs340-ecampus/nodejs-starter-app

-Step 2: Install Handlebars by running command: "npm i express-handlebars --save"
+Step 4: Install Handlebars by running command: "npm i express-handlebars --save"

-Step 3: Copy over any needed files (JSON, index.hbs, etc) from this Gitbub account to appropriate folders for your project.
+Step 5: Copy over any needed files (JSON, index.hbs, etc) from this Gitbub account to appropriate folders for your project.
+          Identify PORT for flip server you want to use (any number) in app.js

           i.e. if just want code, copy from the cs361/public_html/views/index.hbs JSON file located: cs361/public_html/public/json

 RECEIVE DATA METHOD: